 Our teachers' priority is to work with students and they might not be able to check emails until the end of the school day.
-If an urgent message has to be sent during the school day, please send it to the homeroom teacher and the PYP Coordinator, stating the matter of urgency.
-If you do not receive confirmation that the message is received, please call the PYP Coordinator's office +371 6789 3639 or the School Nurse Mrs. Sarmite +371 2844 4829.
+If an urgent message has to be sent during the school day, please send it to the homeroom teacher and the Primary Principal, stating the matter of urgency.
+If you do not receive confirmation that the message is received, please call the Primary Principal's office +371 6789 3639 or the School Nurse, Mrs. Sarmite +371 2844 4829.

 There is no mobile/cell phone use for the Primary students during the school day!
-If a student needs to contact a parent/guardian for any reason during the school day, s/he may do so using the PYP coordinator's phone.
+If a student needs to contact a parent/guardian for any reason during the school day, s/he may do so with Nurse or phone in the Primary Principal's office.

-Important message from the school to parents will be sent by phone, email and/or SMS.
+Important messages from the school to parents will be sent by phone, email, and/or SMS.